Ministering to widowed and abandoned women by providing a safe, loving home and livelihood.

 The Family Planning Association of Nepal estimates that there are 200,000 female Nepalis working against their wills in Indian brothels, with up to 7,000 more arriving each year.
 This is the devastating result of a culture that turns its back on women who are alone, leaving them vulnerable to exploitation and pushing them to despair.

-The women's livelihood project stands in the gap for these precious women, providing a safe, familial environment, meaningful work, and discipleship.
-Embraced by the love of the body of Christ and taught the truth that they are cherished by the God of the universe, these women flourish.
+Our women's livelihood project stands in the gap for these precious women, providing a safe, familial environment, meaningful work, and discipleship.
+Embraced by love and care, these women flourish.

 In addition to offering widowed and abandoned women a home, we also provide skills training through a bakery and handicraft cottage industry.
 The work provides purpose and a small income for the women, while allowing time for discipleship, fellowship, and community-building.

 Currently, ten women are part of our family.
-Each comes from a different background, but all have found joy in the body of Christ and the unique sisterhood which has formed on our campus.
+Each comes from a different background, but all have found joy and the unique sisterhood which has formed on our campus.

 Kumi Ori Bakery

 Kumi Ori Bakery is the flagship component of our women's livelihood project.
-Opened in 2010, Kumi Ori offers an assortment of Nepalese and Wester bakery items in a storefront and for special order.
+Opened in 2010, Kumi Ori offers an assortment of Nepalese and Wester bakery items.
 The women also grind peanuts to make fresh peanut butter.
 The profits from the bakery provides for the overhead of the livelihood project, as well as a small salary for each woman.

 If you'd like to make a one-time or recurring gift to support Kumi Ori Bakery, click here.
-Please be sure that your donation is designated for Nepal Bakery.
+Designate your donation for Kumi Ori Bakery.

 Mercy Works is the newest addition to the women's livelihood project.
-A handicraft cottage industry, Mercy Works offers craft training, with products ranging from purses, pillows, and home goods to crocheted items.
+Mercy Works offers craft training, with products ranging from purses, pillows, and home goods to crocheted items.

 If you'd like to make a one-time or recurring gift to support Mercy Works, click here.
-Please be sure that your donation is designated for Nepal Mercy Works.
+Designate your donation for Mercy Works.